William CraigCEO & Co-Founder

 Marketing is no longer just direct mail and billboards, it’s much more than that.
 You must be able to impress your clients by showing care and dedication to their marketing efforts, or they will just go to another agency.
 This is why wireframing is so important.

-This guide covers what you need to know about website wireframes to get started.
+This guide covers everything you need to know about website wireframes to get started.

 Why You Should Wireframe Your Web Designs

 Wireframing is really the first step in the design process.
 Unless the site you’re designing is incredibly minimal and simple, wireframing helps clarify exactly what needs to be on the different page types of your website and assures to the client that they are getting their money’s worth with their online marketing effort.
 By taking the time to create at least a basic wireframe, you can make sure that your designs will take into account all the different page elements that need to go into the design, and that they’re positioned in the best possible way.

 Wireframes are also cost-effective by saving you potential time lost due to revising a high-fidelity comp.
 Wireframes can easily be revised or discarded.
 Wireframes give your page layouts a great starting point and a solid foundation.

 Wireframes, mockups, and prototypes are sometimes used interchangeably, but they are three different things (though there is sometimes some overlap between them).
 Each one has a slightly different purpose that it gives to the design process.

 Wireframes are basic illustrations of the structure and components of a web page.
 This is generally the first step in the design process.